f5devcentral/f5-agility-labs-sslviz/docs/class5/lab1/step0.rst

 -  From the lab deployment screen select ***Access->WEB SHELL*** from the ***Service - ExpProxy*** system

--  Type *tail -F /var/log/squid3/access.log* in the web console terminal
+-  Type :red: *tail -F /var/log/squid3/access.log* in the web console terminal

 -  Visit a few secure(https) websites in the RDP client and verify that access is being logged even though we are visiting a secure website.